I joined the expedition as a guest of the Stuttgart Messe and Veggie & Frei Von, however all editorial and opinions are my own.

-Chunks of pork tearing neatly away from a knuckle bone, a pale, flattened slab of veal covered in golden crumbs, or an evening platter of sausages and cold cuts: for most people, German food = meat.
-Th stereotype, though not entirely true, exists for a reason (thank you, Bavarian beerhalls), but though there may be pigs aplenty being processed in Germany each year (59.4 million in 2016), there’s been a steady decrease over the last decade in the amount of pork the Germans consume.
+Be it a chunk of pork falling neatly off a knuckle bone, a flat piece of veal covered in golden breadcrumbs, or a platter of cooked and cured cold cuts; for most people, German food = meat.
+This stereotype exists of course for a reason (thank you, Bavarian beerhalls), but though there may be pigs aplenty being processed in Germany each year (59.4 million in 2016), there’s been a steady decrease over the last decade in the amount of pork the Germans consume.

 Today, more than 10% of Germans avoid eating meat and other animal products, and the number of people turning to veganism is on the rise.
 Germany’s capital is repeatedly rated as one of the best cities in the world for travelling vegans, if not the vegan capital of the world (which is hardly surprising, given that 80,000 of Berlin’s 3.5 million inhabitants follow a vegan diet), and more vegan food and drinks products were launched in Germany in 2016 than anywhere else in the world.

 Christine Volm, botanist, wild plant expert and raw vegan of 12 years, organises some such events herself.
 Having studied horticultural science at the Technical University near Munich and taught at the Institute of Botany, Christine now lives in Sindelfingen, 15km south west of Stuttgart, working as a consultant for nutrition, specialising in raw food and wild plants, and regularly foraging for the wild plants that make up a large part of her diet.
 She’s published three (cook)books on raw veganism, and now offers foraging tours and seminars in the area in which she lives.
-In connection with Stuttgart’s annual Veggie & Frei Von (vegetarian and “free from”) food fair, I was recently invited to join her in Sindelfingen on one of her foraging expeditions.
+I was invited to join her in Sindelfingen on one of her foraging expeditions.

 I met Christine (and a group of other bloggers) in the peaceful courtyard of Sindelfingen’s 900-year-old Martinskirche (St Martin’s Church).
 Following a short introduction to her approach to food and nutrition – Christine turned to raw veganism to try to improve a number of health issues, and found that many of her symptoms were alleviated by omitting animal products and cooked foods from her diet – we got straight down to searching for edibles in the undergrowth, starting with the neat, bright green lawn beneath our feet.